 Stitch the Face

-Place the hair piece over the face circle and pin in place.
+Next, place the hair piece over the embroidered face circle and pin in place.
 Use small straight stitches, blanket stitch or running stitch to attach the bottom edge of the hair fringe (or bangs) to the face.
-Only sew the section overlapping the face.
+Only sew the section overlapping the face (as shown below).
+Keep the floss intact.

 Appliqué the Face

 Add the Halo

 Cut your beaded pearls to length and arrange in a halo shape around the angel’s hair.
 (I put the join for the beads at the top of the angel).
 Secure the beading by adding small stitches between each pearl using a single strand of complementary sewing cotton.